 When “Smart” Becomes A Burden

 I was “smart” in school starting from day one of Kindergarten.
-This means that “things were easy” early in school.
-Things were easy (of course) because my parents taught me a bunch of early school stuff before I entered school.
-So I wasn’t really learning, I was just showing what I already knew – and being rewarded with people telling me that I was “smart”
+This means that “things were easy” for me early in school.
+Things were easy because my parents (who were both teachers) taught me a bunch of early school stuff before I entered school.
+So in school, I wasn’t really learning.
+I was just showing what I already knew – and being rewarded with people telling me that I was “smart”

 Of course, as I advanced through school, trying to maintain that image of “smart” became more and more of a burden.
 I had to continue making it all look easy.
 It got really hard to be perfect and fast and to never ask for help.

 I had to hide the fact that I struggled.
 I thought working for an A was cheating.
 Because, after all, “smart” kids don’t need to study.
 So I pretended that I didn’t have to work.
 I pretended that I understood things that I didn’t.
 And I never asked teachers for help, because “smart” kids don’t need help (I call this the curse of the kidney table.

 The irony is, I know now that all of the “smart” kids were frantically trying to appear smart by making it look easy.
 I know this because I’ve talked to my “smart” friends who are now adults.
 Each one of us was putting on a show to appear “smart.”

 What Happens When It Gets Hard?

-If you’ve been “smart” from Kinder through 4th grade, it’s an enourmous identity crisis to realize you need to ask for help, study, re-do work, or slow down in order to perform well.
+If you’ve been “smart” from Kinder through 5th grade, it’s an enormous identity crisis to realize you need to ask for help, start to study, re-do your work, or slow down in order to perform well.

 Now, different students react in different ways:

 - Some aren’t bothered by needing to increase their workload.
 I would imagine they were praised for effort, not just grades.

 - Some kids sandbag.
 They fail on purpose.
 Then they can always say, “Oh, I didn’t even try.”
 This option feels better to them than trying really hard, and ending up with a B.